EU Asks Tech Giants For More Data Regarding Access Given To Researchers For Risk Studies

 Plenty of tech giants have come under fire in the past for not giving researchers access to their data for the sake of risk studies.
-And keeping that in view, the EU is asking for more information on this front by listing 17 leading platforms that are requested to report on the matter soon.
+And with this in mind, the EU is asking for more information on this front by listing 17 leading platforms that are requested to report on the matter soon.

-The news comes as the DSA has come into play and that means giving researchers access to data belonging to these companies is a fundamental right that it feels cannot be denied under the transparency clauses of the Act.
+The news comes as the DSA has come into effect.
+This means giving researchers access to data belonging to these companies is a fundamental right that the EU believes cannot be denied under the transparency clauses of the Act.

 All studies are linked to highlighting and determining what sorts of systemic risks take place in the EU.